LGBTQ rights in Belgium: Military service

 LGBT people are free to serve openly in the Belgian Armed Forces.

+The Belgian Defence Rainbow Community or BELDEFRAC is an association of LGBTQIA+ people employed in the Belgian Armed Forces.

 Health and blood donation

 In Belgium, as in many other countries, men who have sex with men (MSM) were previously not allowed to donate blood.
 In 2017, the blanket ban was repealed and replaced with a one-year deferral period.
 In 2016, Health Minister Maggie De Block promised to re-evaluate the law using the newest scientific discoveries.
 In November 2016, she announced the ban would be amended in 2017, making it possible for gay and bisexual men to donate blood after a year of abstinence from sex.
 Regulations to this effect were approved on 28 April 2017 by the Council of Ministers.
 On 1 July 2023, the deferral period was shortened to 4 months.

 In June 2019, the Flemish Red Cross announced it was banning transgender people from donating blood in Flanders.
 Following consultations with health and LGBT groups, it reversed course and lifted the ban on 30 September 2019.
 Transgender people can donate subject to a three-month deferral period after starting hormonal therapy and a 4-month deferral period after having sex with a new partner or a 12-month deferral after the last sexual encounter with people considered to be of high-risk of having STDs, such as swingers and MSM.

 In 2019, LGBT groups, financed by the Flemish Ministry of Health, launched an LGBT suicide prevention project called lumi.be, and a specific transgender suicide prevention website called gendervonk.be.